Equidistribution of numerical semigroup gaps modulo $m$: Explicit numerical semigroups and results

+\begin{example} Let $S=\langle 5,7\rangle$.
+Then $\HH(S)=\{1,2,3,4,6,8,9,11,13,16,18,23\}$.
+In Example~\ref{ex:ED-example}, we determined that this set is equidistributed modulo $m$ for $m\in\{1,2,3,4,6\}$.
+We will revisit this example now that we have Corollary~\ref{cor:emb-dim-2-ED}.
+The divisors of $5-1$ are each relatively prime to 7.
+The divisors of $7-1$ are each relatively prime to 5.
+Thus, $\HH(S)$ is equidistributed modulo any divisor of 4 or 6, which is to say $\HH(S)$ is equidistributed modulo 1, 2, 3, 4, and 6. \end{example}

-To obtain the result for a numerical semigroup of maximal embedding dimension generated by a (purely) arithmetic sequence, we plug $h=1$ into Corollary \ref{cor:gen-arith-seq-ED}.
+For a numerical semigroup $S$ of maximal embedding dimension generated by a (purely) arithmetic sequence, we have $S=\langle a, a+d, a+2d, \dots, a+(a-1)d\rangle$ for $a,d\ge1$.
+We can obtain results for such a numerical semigroup by plugging $h=1$ into Corollary \ref{cor:gen-arith-seq-ED}.
 Note that the third case can now only occur if $m=1$, and the second case is now a special case of the fourth case.
 We therefore have two cases: $a\equiv1\pmod*{m}$ or $d\equiv-1\pmod*{m}$.